jonegil/gui-with-gio/teleprompter/index.md

     w.Invalidate()
   }
 ```
+We described all the variables earlier, with the exception of ```stepSize``` which indicates how much we change the others once pressing any of the keys.

 #### pointer.Event
 If the mouse is used, Gio receives it as a pointer.Event.
 That can be any type, such as movement, scrolling or clicking.
 Once we detect with ```case pointer.Event:``` it is up to us to define what to do with it.
 Here's the code inside that case: